-Steve Ryder is back with three tips for today's action, including a 2pt NAP.
+Steve Ryder is back with three tips for today's action, with runners at Lingfield and Nottingham.

 This looks a competitive fillies’ novice race but preference goes to the Simon & Ed Crisford trained Al Agaila (best priced at 6/4) who can get off the mark at the third attempt.
 The well bred daughter of Lope De Vega finished 3rd at Newbury on her debut where she made good late headway over the mile trip.
 That form is working out well with the winner Whitebeam following up in a handicap off a mark of 91 on her next start and the 2nd Light Of Peace finishing a close 2nd on her next start at Newmarket.

 Al Agaila then finished a close 2nd behind Postmark at Ffos Las a month ago and the form of that race has also been boosted by the third Caph Star winning by 2 ¼ lengths on his next start.
 Sea Tsarina deserves respect having won on her debut at Yarmouth but she needs to put a disappointing effort behind her from last time when she was beaten at 2/7 at Newmarket.
 In receipt of 7lbs from her main rival, I do think Al Agaila will prove hard to beat in this race.